-The decision to apply for a new top level domain is a strategic one – would owning and operating your own registry support your brand positioning, offer stronger rights protection, or present a new commercial opportunity?
+The decision to apply for a new top level domain (new gTLD) is a strategic one – would owning and operating your own registry support your brand positioning, offer stronger rights protection, or present a new commercial opportunity?
 Do the practical benefits of security outweigh the risks?
 Can the costs be justified?

 Valideus helps brand owners and communities to understand the new gTLD process and assess the impact of gTLD liberalisation, evaluate the opportunity and ensure there is an understanding of the implications of running a gTLD registry.